fbaew/hackstack-keyboard-relay/README.md

 * Read QEMU control socket details, keyboard name + model from config file
 * Auto-generate config file
 * (?)
 Develop Windows wrapper to listen for key events?

-# ...Why?

-Like most computery stuff that I do, I am mostly doing this out of curiosity.
-I wanted to give Go a try, and I have a use case (VFIO-powered Windows gaming virtual machine).
-If someone else out there uses this too, terrific!